 Setting an effect date

-You can set a policy to take effect for a team member at any point.
-When an effect from date is set part way through a holiday year it will automatically be pro-rated based on that effect from date.
+You can set a policy to take effect for a team member either at the start of the next leave year, on their work anniversary, or you can choose a custom date.
+When an effect from date is set part way through a holiday year, the team member's leave allowance will automatically be pro-rated based on that effect from date.
 You can read more about how holiday policies are pro-rated here.

 For team members who have always been entitled to the policy you are applying, we recommend setting the effect date either as their employment start date or the start of your current holiday year.